The health insurance system in Germany

-Supplementary Health Insurance I Germany
+Supplementary Health Insurance in Germany

-Foreigners in Germany who are insured with public health insurance can also choose to get a supplement health insurance from a private insurance provider.
+Foreigners in Germany who are insured with public health insurance can also choose to get a supplemental health insurance from a private insurance provider.
 This means you can extend your coverage beyond what your public health insurance provider offers.
 Popular supplementary health insurances are dental care or treatments in private hospital facilities.

 When to get German Health Insurance for Foreigners

 Anyone from another EU country who moves permanently to Germany, or for a long period of time, should get their health insurance sorted upon arrival and register as a resident in Germany.
-If you will be employed, your employer will help you register for your health insurance.
+If you will be employed, your employer will help you to register for your health insurance.
 Freelancers and self-employed persons need to register themselves.

-Third-country nationals (outside of the EU) need proof of valid German health insurance in order to get a residence VISA.
+Third-country nationals (outside of the EU) need proof of a valid German health insurance in order to get a residence VISA.
 So it is important to get your insurance before you apply for a VISA and enter the country.